 Variant 3 combines the following preferable aspects from variants 1 and 2:

 From variant 1: The requirement is formulated in terms of ‘PUMAX,f,c’.
 As constructed in variant 1, this parameter is the max. cumulative EIRP over all directions and all active TCI states, a straightforward generalization of the legacy definition.
-A verification method would need to verify that ‘ ‘.The associated limit ‘EIRPmax’ is well-understood, as is the cumulative EIRP measurement method, which is same as the legacy EIRP measurement method.
+A verification method would need to verify that ‘PUMAX,f,c ≤ EIRPmax ‘.The associated limit ‘EIRPmax’ is well-understood, as is the cumulative EIRP measurement method, which is same as the legacy EIRP measurement method.

 From variant 2: Retains a per-TCI state inequality to allow for UL specific MPRs and P-MPRs.
 The per-TCI state configured power also enables more realistic PHR.